Smithsonian/smax-python/README.md

 interface client applications; and a set of command-line tools built with them.
 Currently we provide client libraries for Python 3 and C/C++ (C99).
 This repository contains the Python 3 client libraries for SMA-X.

 There are no official releases of __smax-python__ yet.
-An initial 1.0.0 release is expected early/mid 2025.
+An initial stable release is expected early/mid 2025.
 Before then the API may undergo slight changes and tweaks.
 Use the repository as is at your own risk for now.

 ### Related links